flectra-hq/flectra/doc/howtos/backend.rst

 .. warning::

-    The gantt view requires the web_gantt module.
+    The gantt view requires the web_gantt module which is present in :ref:`the enterprise edition <setup/install/editions>` version.

 Horizontal bar charts typically used to show project planning and advancement, their root element is ``<gantt>``.